Organic Vegetable Seedlings for May/June planting -Online Ordering Closed for 2021

-Choose from a variety of healthy cool and warm weather seedlings to get a jump start on your growing season.
+Choose from a variety of healthy warm weather seedlings to get a jump start on your growing season.
 All plants are grown organically and sustainably from non-GMO seed at Daisy Hill Farm in Acton, MA.
 Vegetables are listed in alphabetical order below.
-All vegetable seedlings come in 4 packs with the exception of leeks,onions , shallots, and scallions which come in 4" pots (expect 15-20 plants/pot for these).
+These plants will be ready for planting in late May.
+Each variety comes in a 4-pack.

 Bean: Maxibel Haricot Vert (bush)

 Thin French beans, sweet and tender.
 These haricot verts grow longer than average and hold well if you forget to pick them for a while.

 Dependable producers of the classic green bean.
 Produces 2 big flushes of beans.